microbesatBU/CUE/CUEgitsummary.md

 #2b2
 ### Constraint Effect Size
 Constrained CUE was reduced relative to unconstrained CUE, but the effect size varied by metabolite.
 Plots show unconstrained CUE versus constrained CUE for most common constraining metabolite at 50% maximum biomass and at 25% maximum biomass.
+Note that all models containing the reaction were run in these scenarios even if the model was not "constrained" by the metabolite, resulting in many points along the 1:1 line for several metabolites.

 ![](CUEgitsummary_files/figure-html/unnamed-chunk-9-1.png)![](CUEgitsummary_files/figure-html/unnamed-chunk-9-2.png)![](CUEgitsummary_files/figure-html/unnamed-chunk-9-3.png)![](CUEgitsummary_files/figure-html/unnamed-chunk-9-4.png)![](CUEgitsummary_files/figure-html/unnamed-chunk-9-5.png)![](CUEgitsummary_files/figure-html/unnamed-chunk-9-6.png)![](CUEgitsummary_files/figure-html/unnamed-chunk-9-7.png)![](CUEgitsummary_files/figure-html/unnamed-chunk-9-8.png)![](CUEgitsummary_files/figure-html/unnamed-chunk-9-9.png)![](CUEgitsummary_files/figure-html/unnamed-chunk-9-10.png)